-EUROMOD note: it is not modelled in EUROMOD as no information available on the share of expenses applied to income from business activities and rental income.
+• EUROMOD notes: the above is not modelled in EUROMOD as there is no information available on the share of expenses applied to income from business activities and rental income.

 Higher tax credits for the second and third children were introduced (see table above).